baetyl/baetyl-security/README.md

 # baetyl-security
-Provide interfaces and SDKs with sufficient security for BAETYL framework.
+Provide sufficient security for BAETYL framework, such as certificates among BAETYL services.